ram-polisetti/LeetCode/README.md

 # Introduction

-This repository contains my solutions to the "Grind 75" LeetCode problems as outlined by the Tech Interview Handbook.
+This repository contains solutions(Neetcode) to the "Grind 75" LeetCode problems as outlined by the Tech Interview Handbook.
 These problems are curated to prepare for technical interviews and are solved over 5 weeks.
 [Access the Link here!](https://www.techinterviewhandbook.org/grind75?weeks=5)

 # Grind 75 LeetCode Problems